toggledbits/DelayLight/README.md

 DelayLight will, by default, operate (when enabled) in any house mode.
 It can be limited to trigger only in specific, selected house modes at the user's option.

-### Cautions for Scenes ###
+### Cautions for Use of Scenes ###

-The use of scenes complicates functionality a bit and simplifies it a bit.
-By using scenes, DelayLight can control devices it might otherwise not know how to control.
-But scenes introduce a level of indirection that isolate DelayLight from what may actually be going on with the devices the scene controls.
+The use of Vera scenes complicates functionality a bit and simplifies it a bit.
+By using scenes, DelayLight can control devices it might otherwise not know how to control--that's the upside.
+But scenes introduce a level of indirection that isolate DelayLight from what may actually be going on with the devices that the scene controls.
 DelayLight goes to considerable effort to find and track these devices, but it is less certain than managing them directly, so direct device control should be used if at all possible.

 DelayLight also uses its own interpretation of whether a scene is active or not.
 As a result, DelayLight still only detects manual triggering for devices that it natively supports (switches and dimmers).
 It can *control* other devices through the use of a scene, but it cannot *detect state changes* for those devices.
-For example, you can have a scene to turn your thermostat to Economy mode, and DelayLight will run that scene and cause the mode change to occur, but spontaneously switching the thermostat to Economy outside of
+For example, you can have a scene to turn your thermostat to Economy mode, and DelayLight will run that scene and cause the energy mode change to occur, but spontaneously switching the thermostat to Economy outside of
 DelayLight will not trigger a manual timing cycle, as a light would if it were switched on manually.

 ## Actions and Triggers ##